belbert/VCVTB/The Book of VCVTB.md

 OUTPUT

-4.5 Using the Posprocessing Modules and interpreting the results: (MySQL, Python, Pascal)
+4.5 Using the PostProcessing Modules and Interpreting The Results: (MySQL, Python, Pascal)
 ---------
 **_This section is awaiting updates_**